April 3-6, 2016

 Check out the full conference schedule!

-There will be multiple workshops, panel discussions, etc. that will shed light on these important issues, in addition to some very exciting events, including:
+There were multiple workshops, panel discussions, etc. that shed light on these important issues, in addition to some very exciting events, including:

 - A tribute to the late Theodore Bikel, celebrating his life and his devotion to our cause.